masudtalukdar/travel-vela-client-side/README.md

 2.This Website had Admin Dashboard.

-3. Admin could add new Package, Change Package Status and So on.
+3.Admin could add new Package, Change Package Status and So on.

 4.full responsive website.